-As a condition and in consideration of receipt of below market-rate loan funds from the Federal Home Loan Bank of Cincinnati's (the FHLB Cincinnati) Affordable Housing Program (AHP), the Project Owner, for itself and all successors, agrees that: (v) The ("Project's") rental units, or applicable portion thereof, must remain occupied by and affordable for households with incomes at or below (insert levels committed to be served in the approved AHP Application) or as modified by FHLB for a period of fifteen (15) years ("Retention Period") from the date of the issuance of the certificate of occupancy or certification of project completion, (vi) The FHLB Cincinnati, whose mailing address is P.O.
-Box 598; Cincinnati, OH 45201-0598, is to be given notice of any sale, transfer, assignment of title or deed, refinancing, or foreclosure, or change in ownership of the Project by the Project Owner occurring during the Retention Period; (vii) In the case of a sale, transfer, assignment of title or deed, or refinancing of the Project by the Project Owner during the Retention Period, an amount equal to the full amount of the direct AHF subsidy shall be repaid to the FHLB Cincinnati, unless the Project continues to be subject to a deed restriction or other legally enforceable retention agreement or mechanism incorporating the income-eligibility and affordability restrictions committed to in the AHP application (as stated above) for the duration of the AHP 15-year Retention Period; and (viii) The income-eligibility and affordability restrictions applicable to the Project terminate after any foreclosure, deed in lieu of foreclosure, or assignment of the first mortgage to the Secretary of HUD.
+Loan B ank of Cincinnati's (the FHLB Cincinnati) Affordable Housing Program (AHP), the Project for itself and all successors, agrees that: е (v) The ("Project's") rental units, or applicable portion thereof, must remain occupied by and affordable for households with incomes at or below (insert levels committed to be served in the approved AHP Application) or as modified by FHLB for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a period of fifteen (15) years ("Retention Period") for a the date of the issuance of the certificate of occupancy or certification of project completion, (insert date); (vi) The FHLB Cincinnati, whose mailing address is P.O.
+Box 598; Cincinnati, OH 45201-0598, the given notice of any sale, transfer, assignment of title or deed, refinancing, or foreclosure, or change in ownership of the Project by the Project Owner occurring during the Retention Period. or (vii) In the case of a sale, transfer, assignment of title or deed, or refinancing of the Project by the Project Owner during the Retention Period, an amount equal to the full amount of the direct Asubsidy shall be repaid to the FHLB Cincinnati, unless the Project continues to be subject to a deed restriction or other legally enforceable retention agreement or mechanism incorporating income-eligibility and affordability restrictions committed to in the AHP application (as state above) for the duration of the AHP 15-year Retention Period; and a the (viii) The income-eligibility and affordability restrictions applicable to the Project terminate after a foreclosure, deed in lieu of foreclosure, or assignment of the first mortgage to the Secretary o HUD.